Semtech (NASDAQ:SMTC) Releases Q3 2022 Earnings Guidance

-Semtech (NASDAQ:SMTC) updated its third quarter 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $0.680-$0.760 for the period, compared to the Thomson Reuters consensus estimate of $0.670.
+Semtech (NASDAQ:SMTC) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $0.680-$0.760 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.670.
 The company issued revenue guidance of $188 million-$198 million, compared to the consensus revenue estimate of $189.67 million.

-A number of brokerages have recently commented on SMTC.
-Susquehanna Bancshares reaffirmed a hold rating and issued a $71.00 price target on shares of Semtech in a research note on Monday, August 30th.
-Cowen increased their target price on Semtech from $50.00 to $55.00 and gave the stock an outperform rating in a research note on Monday, August 23rd.
-Needham & Company LLC increased their target price on Semtech from $86.00 to $88.00 and gave the stock a buy rating in a research note on Thursday, September 2nd.
-Piper Sandler reissued a buy rating and set a $84.00 target price on shares of Semtech in a research note on Tuesday, June 29th.
-Finally, Susquehanna reissued a hold rating and set a $71.00 target price on shares of Semtech in a research note on Monday, August 30th.
-Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $79.55.
+Several research firms have recently weighed in on SMTC.
+TheStreet upgraded shares of Semtech from a c+ rating to a b- rating in a research report on Friday, June 25th.
+Susquehanna Bancshares reiterated a hold rating and set a $71.00 price objective on shares of Semtech in a research report on Monday, August 30th.
+Needham & Company LLC upped their target price on Semtech from $86.00 to $88.00 and gave the stock a buy rating in a research note on Thursday, September 2nd.
+B. Riley restated a buy rating and issued a $97.00 price objective (up from $95.00) on shares of Semtech in a report on Thursday, September 2nd.
+Finally, Oppenheimer lifted their target price on shares of Semtech from $80.00 to $85.00 and gave the stock an outperform rating in a research report on Thursday, September 2nd.
+Three analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $79.55.

-In other news, CEO Mohan Maheswaran sold 20,000 shares of the stock in a transaction that occurred on Tuesday, July 13th.
-The stock was sold at an average price of $65.18, for a total value of $1,303,600.00.
-Following the completion of the sale, the chief executive officer now owns 229,210 shares of the company’s stock, valued at approximately $14,939,907.80.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-1.30% of the stock is owned by company insiders.
+In related news, CEO Mohan Maheswaran sold 20,000 shares of Semtech stock in a transaction that occurred on Thursday, July 15th.
+The stock was sold at an average price of $62.73, for a total transaction of $1,254,600.00.
+Following the sale, the chief executive officer now directly owns 229,210 shares in the company, valued at $14,378,343.30.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Charles B. Ammann sold 8,958 shares of the firm’s stock in a transaction on Wednesday, September 8th.
+The shares were sold at an average price of $75.76, for a total value of $678,658.08.
+The disclosure for this sale can be found here.
+Insiders sold a total of 58,586 shares of company stock valued at $3,975,478 over the last 90 days.
+Company insiders own 1.30% of the company’s stock.

-A hedge fund recently raised its stake in Semtech stock.
-Morgan Stanley increased its stake in Semtech Co.
-(NASDAQ:SMTC) by 117.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 104,062 shares of the semiconductor company’s stock after buying an additional 56,242 shares during the quarter.
-Morgan Stanley owned approximately 0.16% of Semtech worth $7,158,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 92.68% of the company’s stock.
+An institutional investor recently raised its position in Semtech stock.
+Morgan Stanley lifted its stake in Semtech Co.
+(NASDAQ:SMTC) by 117.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 104,062 shares of the semiconductor company’s stock after purchasing an additional 56,242 shares during the quarter.
+Morgan Stanley owned 0.16% of Semtech worth $7,158,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Hedge funds and other institutional investors own 94.73% of the company’s stock.

 About Semtech